Mission of TouroCOM Research Laboratories

 TouroCOM is committed to promote the health of individuals and populations in the community not only through training physicians, but also through high quality research.
 The Research Plan for TouroCOM is designed to develop, promote and enhance basic, applied clinical and community-based research with emphasis on issues germane to the local community.

-The long-term goal of the Research Plan is to develop and sustain active, nationally and internationally recognized basic science, applied clinical, medical education, and epidemiological research involving the basic science and clinical faculty as well as the students of all ongoing programs.
+The long-term goal of the Research Plan is to develop and sustain active, nationally and internationally recognized basic science, applied clinical, medical education, epidemiological, and osteopathic research involving the basic science and clinical faculty as well as the students of all ongoing programs.
 An active research environment within the COM will stimulate and promote faculty development and provide opportunities for professional growth and intellectual satisfaction for the faculty.

 The following goals are the targets of our research program: